Making resolutions vs setting goals

 If all you do is say that you want to lose weight than it’s going to be difficult to actually make progress on making it happen.
 There are about a million and one strategies and programs that can help you lose weight.
 But if you never decide on what you are going to do then December 31st is going to roll up pretty quick and the scale is going to be pushing the same numbers (or worse) than it was on the first of January.

 Now, let’s take the same resolution of losing weight but this time, you decide to set goals to help you along the way.
 So, maybe you set a goal to lose 10 pounds each quarter.
 This is a goal that helps you achieve your resolution of “losing weight”.

 But let’s take it one step further—you need to create a plan to help you drop those pounds.
 So, maybe you decide how many times you’re going to work out each week.
 And then, you set a goal around the maximum number of calories you’re going to eat each day.

 These steps are things you’re going to use to help you with your ultimate goal of losing 10 pounds in the first quarter which helps you with your overall resolution of “losing weight”.

 The same applies to your business goals

 You might not have set “resolutions” for your business.
-But you probably established business goals for 2020.
+But you probably established business goals for the new year.
 The same principle applies.

 If you only set goals and don’t develop a real plan to help you reach those goals, you might as well be throwing darts at the wall.
 Without real goals and plans in place, how will you know at the end of the first quarter if you’re on the right track or if it’s time to adjust?